pclubuiet/website/README.md

     ```

 9. Find an issue in this repository that you would like to and can fix.
-   After you have found an issue, ping a maintainer on that issue to assigned it to you.

-   Once the issue is assigned to you, you can start working on it.
-Step 10 and beyond will guide you through this part of contribution.
+   Start working on an issue.
+Steps 10 and beyond will guide you in doing this.

-   **Only Pull Request from the assignee would be considered.
-This is to save yours and ours time and energy.**
-   **No two contributors shall be working on the same issue.**
+   **In case multiple people are working on the same issue, the Pull Request that is completed first shall be given**
+   **the highest preference.
+The reviews will be on a first come first service basis.**

 10. Create a new branch and switch to it. (make sure you are on master before doing this).
     ```